Jada Pinkett Smith reveals hair loss

 Jada Pinkett Smith has opened up about her struggle with hair loss in the latest episode of her Facebook chat show, Red Table Talk.

-"I've been getting a lot of questions about why I've been wearing this turban," the 46-year-old actress said.
+"I've been getting a lot of questions about why I've been wearing this turban," said the US actress, 46.

 "Well, I've been having issues with hair loss.
 And it was terrifying when it first started."